minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Metrics

 * Model performance measures
-  * In our project, we choose AUC as the evaluation metric of the model: in machine learining, AUC is one of the most important evaluation metrics for checking the model’s performance.
+  * In our project, we choose Area Under the Curve (AUC) as the evaluation metric of the model: in machine learining, AUC is one of the most important evaluation metrics for checking the model’s performance in classification.
 * Decision thresholds
   * Typically, an excellent model has AUC near to the 1 and a poor model has an AUC near 0, if a model's AUC is 0.5, it means the model has no class separation capacity.
 In our project, we didn't set decision thresholds of the AUC, but we select our best model (EBM), with the highest AUC which is **0.82472**(pre-remediation), **0.7804**(remediation).
 * Variation approaches